project-akri/akri/docs/extensibility.md

 let device_url = env::var("AKRI_HTTP_DEVICE_ENDPOINT")?;
 ```

-For our Http broker, the data can be retrieved with a simple GET:
+For our HTTP broker, the data can be retrieved with a simple GET:

 ```rust
 async fn read_sensor(device_url: &str) {